evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Preliminaries

 leading to increments $\Delta_ i(c)$ at only a few positions $\textbf{u}^{'}_i$ in $H_{t_N} (\textbf{u}, c)$, to maximize efficiency, and using Dirac pulses $\delta(\textbf{u} - \textbf{u}^{'}_i)$.

-\paragraph{The Event Spike Tensor (EST)} In \cite{gehrig2019est}, the authors convert the event set $\mathcal{E}(t_N)$ into a grid-based representation, preserving spatial, temporal, and polarity information.
-To use this representation in existing learning networks (e.g., CNNs), it is necessary to map a sequence $\mathcal{E}$ to a tensor $\mathcal{T}$, namely $\mathcal{M}: \mathcal{E} \rightarrow \mathcal{T}$.
+\paragraph{The Event Spike Tensor (EST)}In \cite{gehrig2019est}, the authors converted the event set $\mathcal{E}(t_N)$ into a grid-based representation, preserving spatial, temporal, and polarity information.
+To use this in standard deep learning networks (e.g., CNNs), it is necessary to map sequence $\mathcal{E}$ to tensor $\mathcal{T}$, that is, $\mathcal{M}: \mathcal{E} \rightarrow \mathcal{T}$.